diffjam/diffjam/README.md

 This is a command-line utility for documenting, tracking, and discouraging bad patterns in your codebase.

-Diffjam allows you to create "policies" -- basically any rule you want to enforce or pattern you want to minimize.
+Diffjam allows you to create "policies" -- rules you want to enforce or pattern you want to minimize.
 You tell diffjam how to count occurrences of violations of the policies by providing strings to search for like `TODO`, and then diffjam counts instances of TODO in the codebase.
 It can also be used in a githook to prevent new cases of a bad pattern.